The Courier (Ballarat)

 The Ballarat Courier is a newspaper circulating in the Ballarat region of regional Victoria.
 It is published daily from Monday to Saturday.

-In 2021 the editor is Eugene Duffy.
+In 2023 the editor is Emily Sweet.
 The newspaper is owned by Australian Community Media.

 History

 In 1867, Robert Clark and Edward J.Bateman established The Courier under the name of Bateman Clark & Co.
 The first office was located on the south side of Sturt Street, east of Albert Street.
 In 1871 the office moved to 24 Sturt Street and in 1889 the Clark and Bateman partnership dissolved, with Clark becoming the sole proprietor.
 In 1922 the newspaper became a private company called the Ballarat Courier Proprietary and a year later bought out the opposition, The Star.
 The Courier changed format from broadsheet to tabloid in 1944.

 During and prior to 2021 the publication saw a steep decline in the publication of Letters to the Editor and Opinion.
+By June 2025 the newspaper had ceased to publish Letters to the Editor.
+No explanation was provided by the publisher.